nikkaguwop/SRC-Checker/README.md

 # Source code checker

-Usage: Put the source code in the same directory as the source-code-checker.jar, then run the jar file.
+Usage: Put the source code in the same directory as the source-code-checker.jar, then open cmd promt and run "java -cp "source-code-scanner-1.0-SNAPSHOT.jar" dev.redvx.Main"

 Let me know if anything should be added